-The School Time Capsule Project started in 2005 focused on dropout prevention.
-It slowly expanded to include family history and parental involvement from pre-k through graduation.
+The School Time Capsule Project started in 2005 focused on student motivation.
+It has expanded to include family history and parental involvement from pre-k through graduation.
 By 2019/20 it was in 19 Dallas ISD schools.
-Motivated by annual letters from family starting in Pre-k, and documenting their own life dreams from 3rd grade on, student achievement soared.
+Motivated by annual letters from family starting in Pre-k, and documenting their own life dreams from 3rd grade on, student achievement soars.
 The 8th and 12th grade letters plan 10-years into the future and stay in the Time Capsule Vault until 10-year class reunions.

 Below are some of the most powerful quotes from the article.